Delamere Forest development project: answers to frequently asked questions

 Are you cutting down trees as part of the work?

 While some trees will need to be felled as part of the work, more trees will be planted.
-This will include comprehensive new landscaping around the visitor centre area.
+This includes comprehensive new landscaping around the visitor centre area.
 Our approach is to diversify the woodland, meaning there will be more new and varied trees planted in key areas as part of the project.

 All Forest Holidays locations are designed and built to have minimal impact on the forest.
 In Delamere, new tree planting forms an important part of project, designed to protect and enhance the existing woodland, creating a more mixed woodland habitat.
 All tree works are in line with best practice as set out in Woodland, Landscape and Habitat Management plans and these are being implemented with the forest operations team and the local Forestry England ecologist to ensure they fit with overall forest plans.
+Find out more about the building process here.

 How will you protect wildlife in the forest?

 The project has been planned to enhance and broaden habitats considerably, encouraging and supporting wildlife.
-Around the cabin location, the diversification of the woodland will create an under story of native woodland trees and flora creating rich environments for forest species.
+Around the cabin location, the diversification of the woodland will create an under-story of native woodland trees and flora creating rich environments for forest species.
 Extensive ecological surveys were carried out prior to the planning process and an ecological management plan will be followed throughout the development to ensure we protect forest wildlife during all building works

 Will public access be maintained at the Forest Holidays location?